 Is there anything new in artists’ oil paint?

-Can there really be anything new in artists' oil paint?
-With so many different brands to choose from, how does one distinguish between them?
-It is fairly simple, as we’ll explain here...
+Can there really be anything new in artists’ oil paint?
+With so many different brands, how does one distinguish between them?
+It is pretty simple, as we’ll explain here...

-Since the introduction of the collapsible tube over 170 years ago, manufactured artists’ oil paint has changed the way artists work.
+Since the introduction of the collapsible tube over 170 years ago, manufactured artists’ oil paint has changed how artists work.
 Artists no longer must laboriously grind pigment in oil to make paint.
 With this change also came greater uniformity in oil paint.
 Let’s face it; the composition of oil color is fairly simple.
 Generally, only two ingredients are needed to make oil paint—pigment and oil.
-Soon after the introduction of commercial oil paints in the nineteenth century, a third ingredient was introduced; a stabilizer.
+Soon after the introduction of commercial oil paints in the nineteenth century, a third ingredient was introduced: a stabilizer.
 This additive prevents the oil from separating from the pigment while stored in tubes.
-And as more and more pigments manufactured by large industrial companies found their way into artists’ oil colors, so too the last differences between artists' oils disappeared.
+As more and more pigments manufactured by large industrial companies found their way into artists’ oil colors, so too the last differences between artists’ oils disappeared.

 But not entirely.

 Rublev Colours Artist Oils are unlike any other brand of oil paints today.
 Why are Rublev Colours different from other manufactured oil paints?
 One reason is that we use genuine natural and historical pigments like those used by the old masters.
 Most of these pigments are not found in other brands.